-In this short video, head of buying Tim Sykes and wine buyer Joanna Locke MW discuss the benefits of laying down fine wines, from the changes that occur in bottle over time to the special moment when the cork is pulled.
+In this short video, Wine buyers Tim Sykes and Joanna Locke MW discuss the benefits of laying down fine wines, from the changes that occur in bottle over time to the special moment when the cork is pulled.

 Laying wine down – an introduction

 'O, for a draught of vintage! that hath been cool'd a long age in the deep-delvèd earth' - John Keats.

 A more prosaic reality is that nine out of ten bottles of wine bought are probably consumed within days of purchase.
 Perhaps the percentage is 95 out of 100.
 Nothing wrong with that.
 Most wines are designed to be enjoyed within a year or two of the vintage.

 Wine is unique as a beverage, however, in that some bottles not only keep well for decades but become more desirable with age.
 Wine Society members include those who understand how to add to the enjoyment of wine drinking by planning such purchases in advance and in waiting until the right moment comes to broach a bottle.